-- Projects must hit crowdfunding target by the 60 day deadline or else they will not receive the grant money. - Patronicity will provide crowdfunding support to those awarded through technical and marketing assistance. - Any one donor can donate a maximum of \$10,000 to the raise. - Grant disbursements will be negotiated on an individual basis depending on the needs of the project and community. - It is not required that the projects are competitively bid, but it is highly recommended. - Grants will only be made to an applicant deemed eligible by the MEDC.
+- Projects must demonstrate the activation of a new or distressed public space or community place. - Projects must hit crowdfunding target by the 60 day deadline or else they will not receive the grant money. - MEDC Videography staff will assist project applicant in producing pitch video.
+This is a free service and is to be utilized at the discretion of the applicant.
+Other means to produce a video will be accepted but all projects must have a video. - Patronicity will provide crowdfunding support to those awarded through technical and marketing assistance. - Any one donor can donate a maximum of \$10,000 to the raise. - Grant disbursements will be negotiated on an individual basis depending on the needs of the project and community. - It is not required that the projects are competitively bid, but it is highly recommended. - Grants will only be made to an applicant deemed eligible by the MEDC/MSHDA.